BillK181/KlinkatsisWedding/README.md

 ### Database (SQLite)
 - Guest RSVP data is stored in `wedding.db`.
+- Log in as cs50 to view the RSVP page (will go live for all when invitations are sent)
-- The RSVP form validates input and updates the database in real time, allowing guests to confirm or change their attendance.
+- The RSVP form validates input and updates the database in real time, allowing guests to confirm or change their attendance, choose or update their dinner option, and submit a song request.
-- For advanced users, the database can be accessed directly using an SQLite browser to view or edit tables, though caution is advised to prevent unintentional changes.
+- Admins can view all RSVP data through the admin accout, using Python-based permissions in app.py.
+Additional routes—rsvp, dinner_option, and song—handle storing information and displaying totals such as attendance counts, dinner selections, and the most-requested songs.

 ### Chatbot
 - A conversational chatbot lives in `weddingbot/` and handles guest inquiries interactively.